timeartist/plane-redis/plans/operational_db/README.md

 Alternatively, you can use a [sorted set](https://redis.io/commands#sorted_set) as an ID lookup index, but is less intuitive to use.

 It's also possible to index the `user` key off of the email (ex: `user:john@jim.biz` instead of `user:9a1bffdcc8ad440c9975fd09af70e2ec`) as Redis doesn't enforce specific semantics on your keynames.
+I'm going to use this in the examples going forward as it's the most simple approach to this common problem.

 ### Relationships